rokane/gcp-certificate-notes/cloud-architect/017-case-studies.md

      * Possibility to introduce Cloud IOT if IOT devices potentially upload data in the future

 7. Current environment / translated to GCP
+   * Data Centers hosted in multi colocation facilities
+   * Lease on one facility due to expire
+   * Containerised web based applications running on Kubernetes
+   * Data is a combination of Relational / NoSQL databases
+   * Legacy File/API based applications integrate with insurance providers - No plan to migrate
+   * User management via Active Directory
+   * Monitoring performed with open source tools
+   * Alerting via emails which has been ineffective
-   * Cloud Migration Process
+   * Cloud Migration Strategy
+     * Assess:
-     * Assess: Biggest ROI with the applications running on datacentre with expiring lease.
-Focus on containerised applications.
+       * Biggest ROI with the applications running on datacentre with expiring lease.
+       * Focus on containerised applications.
+     * Pilot:
-     * Pilot: Setup of projects, mapping of active directory to cloud IAM.
+       * Setup of projects, mapping of Active Directory to cloud IAM.
-     * Move Data:
+     * Move Data First:
-       * MySQL / MS SQL -> Cloud SQL
+       * MySQL / MS SQL Databases -> Cloud SQL
-       * MongoDB -> Cloud Datastore
+       * MongoDB Databases        -> Cloud Datastore
-       * Redis -> Managed redis instance
+       * Redis Databases          -> Managed redis instance
        * Assess the data transfer options available depending on size / bandwith
-     * Move Applications:
+     * Move Applications Next:
-       * Focus on containerised apps
+       * Containerised Applications -> Managed GKE cluster

 8. Infrastructure / data lifecycle
    * TODO: Include diagram for data lifecycle / solution